Secret to the best 7 Spring Cake Designs

 Instructions

-3. Cream Butter and Sugar: In a large bowl, use an electric mixer to beat the softened butter and granulated sugar on medium-high speed until light and fluffy, about 3-4 minutes.
+In a large bowl, beat softened butter and sugar on medium-high speed until light and fluffy, about 3-4 minutes.

-4. Add Eggs and Vanilla: Add the eggs one at a time, beating well after each addition.
-Mix in the vanilla extract.
+Add eggs one at a time, beating well after each addition.
+Mix in vanilla extract.

-5. Alternate Wet and Dry: Reduce the mixer speed to low.
-Add the dry ingredients in three parts, alternating with the milk in two parts, beginning and ending with the dry ingredients.
-Mix just until combined; do not overmix.
+Reduce mixer speed to low.
+Add dry ingredients in three parts, alternating with milk in two parts, beginning and ending with dry ingredients.
+Mix until just combined.

-6. Bake the Cakes: Divide the batter evenly between the prepared pans.
-Bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
+Divide batter evenly between prepared pans.
+Bake 30-35 minutes, or until a toothpick inserted in center comes out clean.

-7. Cool Completely: Let the cakes cool in the pans for 10 minutes before inverting them onto a wire rack to cool completely before frosting.
+Let cakes cool in pans for 10 minutes, then invert onto a wire rack to cool completely before frosting.

 Frequently Asked Questions